Oil, industrial, coconut (hydrogenated), used for whipped toppings and coffee whiteners

 Compare Oil, industrial, coconut (hydrogenated), used for whipped toppings and coffee whiteners

-See how Oil, industrial, coconut (hydrogenated), used for whipped toppings and coffee whiteners compares to other foods:
+See how Oil, industrial, coconut (hydrogenated), used for whipped toppings and coffee whiteners compares to other foods in terms of nutrition:

-- Oil, industrial, coconut (hydrogenated), used for whipped toppings and coffee whiteners vs Margarine, 80% fat, stick, includes regular and hydrogenated corn and soybean oils
+- Oil, industrial, coconut (hydrogenated), used for whipped toppings and coffee whiteners vs Butter, light, stick, without salt

-- Oil, industrial, coconut (hydrogenated), used for whipped toppings and coffee whiteners vs Margarine, margarine-type vegetable oil spread, 70% fat, soybean and partially hydrogenated soybean, stick
+- Oil, industrial, coconut (hydrogenated), used for whipped toppings and coffee whiteners vs Animal fat, bacon grease

-- Oil, industrial, coconut (hydrogenated), used for whipped toppings and coffee whiteners vs Margarine Spread, 40-49% fat, tub
+- Oil, industrial, coconut (hydrogenated), used for whipped toppings and coffee whiteners vs Margarine, regular, 80% fat, composite, stick, with salt

-- Oil, industrial, coconut (hydrogenated), used for whipped toppings and coffee whiteners vs Salad dressing, italian dressing, fat-free
+- Oil, industrial, coconut (hydrogenated), used for whipped toppings and coffee whiteners vs Margarine, regular, 80% fat, composite, tub, with salt

 More in Fats and Oils